bargitta/jsInterview/README.md

 This repository contains questions I have used in past javascript interviews.
 Hopefully it can help you a little bit when preparing your job interview or developing javascript projects.

-# Section 1: Grammar
+### Section 1: Grammar
 This section includes basic concepts in JavaScript: data type, function, closure, etc.

-1. What data types does JavaScript provide?
+**What data types does JavaScript provide?**

-A: Six primitive types: string, number, boolean, null, undefined, Symbol (new in ECMAScrpt 6) and Objects.
+Six primitive types: string, number, boolean, null, undefined, Symbol (new in ECMAScrpt 6) and Objects.
 Number: the double precision 64-bit binary format; 3 symbolic values: +Infinity, -Infinity and NaN
 String: immutable. a set of 16-bit unsigned integer values.
 Symbol: unique and immutable primitive value
 Object: a keyed collection of properties

-   use typeof to know the data type
+use typeof to know the data type p.s.

-   p.s.
 You may argue that typeof(null) returns 'object', this is a bug to be fixed.

- 2. What values are falsy?
+**What values are falsy?**

- A: false, 0, null, undefined, '', NaN; Others are true including 'false'
+false, 0, null, undefined, '', NaN; Others are true including 'false'

- 3. How to create an object?
+**How to create an object?**

- A: use literal
+use literal

  ```javascript
 	 var person = {